sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ### DASH appliance

-A DASH "appliance" contains multiple (e.g., six) DASH NIC/DPU/Other devices installed as PCIe adaptors in a chassis.
+A DASH *appliance* contains multiple (e.g., six) DASH NIC/DPU/Other devices installed as PCI adaptors in a chassis.
 This chassis provides power and cooling with options for manageability/servicing/supportability (as needed), and other capability through PCIe bus, but no large-scale data path traversal of PCIe is needed.